 The nearest underground is Archway on the Northern Line [Barnet branch] and then a short [uphill] walk or take a bus 210, 271, W5 or 143.

 The park is open from early morning to dusk and it is locked when dark.
-The opening and closing times vary and are posted on the noticeboards by each of the seven gates to the park: for current times click here.
+The opening and closing times vary and are posted on the noticeboards by each of the seven gates to the park.
+For current times click here: closing times 2023.

 There are playgrounds for young and older children towards the southern end of the park and ponds through the middle.
 The café in Lauderdale House, run by Pink, is open everyday and the House hosts a variety of activities and events.
 There are public toilets in the Park Centre [see note to map for current arrangements].

 Regular volunteer gardening sessions organised by the Friends, the restored kitchen garden and a community orchard offer opportunities for members of the public to get involved.